bapi/LPP-SGD/README.md

+This is a Pytorch based implementation of Locally Asynchronous Parallel SGD and Locally Partitioned Asynchronous Parallel SGD algorithms as described in paper [1] -- please site the paper if you use or derive from this code.

 To run the code run the scripts from samplescripts folder.

 The three sample scripts can be used in three different